Mohamed-Samehh/Recipe-Finder/README.md

 Once the application is running:

 - **Search for Recipes**: Use the search bar to find recipes by dish name or ingredient.
+The application fetches results dynamically from the API.
 - **View Recipe Details**: Click on a recipe to view detailed information such as ingredients and instructions.
+The details are fetched based on the selected recipe's ID.
 - **Suggest a Recipe**: Navigate to the Suggest a Recipe page to submit a new recipe through a form.
+- **Filter Meals**: Use the available filters to narrow down recipes by category or area.
 - **Pagination**: Use the pagination controls at the bottom of the search results to browse through multiple pages of recipes.

 ## Deployment